turingschool/front-end-curriculum/projects/module-2/refactor-tractor.md

 * variables for colors, fonts, etc.
 * nesting, when/where appropriate
 * at least **two** mixins or extends
 ---

-### User Testing / UI
-* Test out the application manually and file errors for any UI or UX issues you can find
-* Fix UI / UX problems.
-If a display feels hard to use, think about how you can remake it (wihout changing the original design of the app)
-* Your app should be **fully responsive** from mobile devices - tablets - laptops - large monitors

----

 ### Inheritance & Refactoring